 A written reprimand is disciplinary action utilizing a memorandum to document a minor infraction or work performance deficiency.
-The written reprimand should contain clear and specific language that describes the infraction or repetitive unsatisfactory work performance, lists any previous counseling or intervention directly related to the infraction or unsatisfactory work performance, the impact the infraction or work performance deficiency has on department operations that result from the employees failure to perform to standards, outline steps the employee is expected to complete for meeting the job task standards, and a statement delineating the consequences that can be expected if the performance fails to improve.
-The employee shall be given the original and a copy shall be placed in their personnel file.
+The written reprimand should contain clear and specific language that describes the infraction or repetitive unsatisfactory work performance, lists any previous counseling or intervention directly related to the infraction or unsatisfactory work performance, the impact the infraction or work performance deficiency has on department operations that result from the employee's failure to perform to standards, outline steps the employee is expected to complete for meeting the job task standards, and a statement delineating the consequences that can be expected if the performance, conduct or attendance fails to improve.
+The employee shall be given a copy of the reprimand.